yanaginx/DSA-note/list.md

 void DynamicArray::EnsureCapacity( int minCapacity )
 {
    /*
-   Ensure the capacity of current array won't larger than the required minCapacity
+   Ensure the capacity of current array won't smaller than the required minCapacity
    */